CraftAcademyLabs/ca_course/week7/bmi_calculator_react/02_component_testing_BMI_calculator.md

 ## Test components with mount

 Now that we have tested our components with shallow it is time to test `App` and see if our logic works as it should.
+This is an example your test might be different based on how you have implemented the imperial method.
+In our example we have a selector to choose between the methods.

 ```js
 //src/__tests__/App.test.js